 2. Do you handle recurring subscriptions/billing?

 Spreedly allows you to store your customers‚Äô cards in our PCI Level 1 compliant vault so that you can charge the same card again in the future.
 In this sense, we support recurring charges.
 You will, however, need to customize the rules and code around when you want to re-charge the cards.
-If you're interested in comprehensive subscription management, check out some of our subscription partners!
+If you're interested in comprehensive subscription management, check out some of

 3. Will you integrate with my payment gateway?